The long-time Uptown Village fixture will close by the end of the year

 McMillen says their dine-in service had only been back open for a few days when Inslee’s latest order shut it down again.

 “We just decided to go ahead and try to go forth and hope that it would end sooner,” he says of the pandemic.
-“And, certainly, it appears that it’s going to end soon enough.”
+“And, certainly, it appears that it’s not going to end soon enough.”

 The decision to close permanently was reached around a month ago, McMillen said, but they had held out hope until recently that they might be able to pull through.